Before jumping to the recipe, don't miss the HELPFUL RECIPE TIPS in the post! I hope you'll find them useful and will love this fantastic recipe.

 - ½ Cup Swerve (divided in half)

-- 1 tbsp Lemon Juice Fresh is best
+- 1 tablespoon Lemon Juice Fresh is best

-- 3 tbsp Vodka *Optional but please see post tips about this.
+- 3 tablespoon Vodka *Optional but please see post tips about this.

 - 2 Cups Sour Cream Full Fat